 M.Ed., University of Hawaiʻi at Manoa, 2012

-John Coney is support staff and technician for the Physics and Astronomy department at UH Hilo.
+John Coney is the support staff and technician for the Physics and Astronomy department at UH Hilo.
 He holds a B.S. in computer science and a M.Ed. in educational technology.
 John oversees the departments Linux and Windows labs as well as provides physics and astronomy laboratory support.
-He brings an oceanographic instrumentation background to the progam and previously managed a scanning electron microscope facility for over twenty years.
-He hopes to apply this experience to the UH Hilo observatory on Mauna Kea.
+He brings an oceanographic instrumentation background to the program and previously managed a scanning electron microscope facility for over twenty years.
+He hopes to apply this experience to the UH Hilo Hokukea observatory on Mauna Kea.
 Hokukea is in a state of rebuilding with a new 0.7m PlaneWave telescope and AstroHaven dome purchased and on campus, currently being fitted out, then hopefully installed soon on the Big Island.
 When John is not at UH Hilo, he is an avid underwater diver and photographer, loves backpacking, traveling or motorcycle riding.
 He really enjoys working at a place that makes science fiction a reality!

 Contact John Coney.